Is Zatarain’s Jambalaya Gluten Free and How to Make Your Own

 You can either pop them in the microwave oven or add water to cook.
 You’ll also need to add the proteins of your choice to the dishes.

-Zatarain’s Gluten Free Range
+Zatarain’s Gluten Free Mixes

 With the help of the National Foundation for Celiac Awareness, the company has come up with recipes that can fit into a gluten free lifestyle, without compromising on the traditional flavors.
 Some old favorites by Zatarain’s now have a non-gluten twist.